MirelaVoinea/Personal_Project/README.md

 ### Key findings:

-- Annual members represent 64.64% of the total members, while casual members represent 35.36%
+- Total trips by annual members represent 74.28% of the total trips, while casual members represent 25.72%.

-- Annual members have an average trip duration nearly half of the casual member's average trip duration.
+- Annual members have an average trip duration (~11 minutes) nearly half of the casual member's average trip duration (~22 minutes).

 - Annual members travel more frequently but on shorter distances, while casual members travel less frequently (mostly on weekends) but on longer distances.

-- Annual members don't ride docked bikes.
+- Annual members prefer riding bikes during the week, while casual members prefer riding bikes on weekends.

-- Annual members prefer riding clasic and electric bikes on workdays, while casual members prefer riding bikes on weekends.
+- Both member types preffer to have trips longer than 1 hour during the weekends.

-- Both member types enjoy using bikes during the warm season.
+- Casual members have 7x more trips longer than 1 hour during the weekends than annual members have.

-- Most annual members ride bikes during peak hours (8 AM and 5 PM), most likely for work/school.
+- Annual members have more trips shorter than 1 hour than casual members have.

 - Most casual members ride bikes in the afternoon, most likely for leisure activities.